ItaloKusminA/RTOS-Projects/README.md

 In the figure above, D0 represents the periodic Task A (5ms execution time, 50ms deadline, and 50ms period), D1 represents the periodic Task B, D2 represents the periodic Task C (5ms execution time, 50ms deadline, and 50ms period), D3 represents the aperiodic Task D (10ms execution time), and D4 represents the Idle Thread.

-The code used with the logic analyzer can be found here: [TasksViewer.c]("TasksViewer.c")
+The code used with the logic analyzer can be found here: [Src/TasksViewer.c](./Src/TasksViewer.c)

 ## Schedulability Analysis